FernandoH-G/Website/README.md

 # FernandoH-G Website

 ## Description
-This website will display the current projects I am working on/want to show off.
+[FernandoH-G.tech](fernandoh-g.tech)] will display the current projects I am working on/want to show off.
 It will also hold information about myself and the things I am interested in.

 ## Tech Goals